 Would You Recommend It To Other Parents?

 "I 100% would and do!
 I know several families whose kids have gone on trips because we've told them how much we love the program and the work they do.
 I think volunteering is extremely beneficial and a wonderful choice.
 I want all of my kids to have this amazing opportunity and am excited to help them make it happen if it is what they choose!
 I wish I would have had an opportunity like this when I was their age. "

-Have more questions about what your volunteer will experience as they are living abroad?
+Have more questions about what your volunteer will experience as they are living abroad (like how to keep in touch or what the program is all about?)
 Talk to an ILP representative in the office who answer any questions you have about ILP's humanitarian programs or exchange programs!

 Click the button below to get in contact!